yo1995/Daily_GUI_Tools/Tool_LG-Ultrafine-brightness/README.md

 ~~Note that I put the hidapi.dll in the project and if you don't believe it's secure, you can build a new one (x64) and replace it.~~

 I had the 1.0.21 version of libusb with nuget. you can always manually build it.

+## Potential updates

+- Might change it into a standalone single file executable by linking the static library of libusb, but currently just decide to left out the .dll so that people can use their trusted version of libusb.

+- better UI design incorporated with system UI.

 ## Keywords